-The property might be unique, very special, that will appeal to a large number of buyers, and an agent might see an open listing as the only solution because the seller will not agree to an exclusive right-to-sell listing.
-It is very uncommon to see open listings in the MLS where I work in Sacramento, and I have never written an open listing throughout my vast career in real estate, but it doesn't mean they are not a viable option.
+The property might be unique, very special, or otherwise, appeal to a large number of buyers.
+As a result, an agent might see an open listing as the only solution because the seller will not agree to an exclusive right-to-sell listing.
+It is very uncommon to see open listings in the MLS, but it doesn't mean they are not a viable option.

-I suppose in some rural settings, open listings might hold value for sellers who do not want to commit to one single real estate brokerage.
-Rural listings tend to cover large areas, and word of mouth travels fast.
-Sellers in the country can list with every broker in the area, if the brokers are willing, and pay only the brokerage who ultimately presents the winning offer.
+In some rural settings, open listings might hold value for sellers who do not want to commit to one single real estate brokerage.
+Rural listings tend to cover large areas and word of mouth travels fast.
+Sellers in the country can list with every broker in the area (if the brokers are willing) and pay only the brokerage who ultimately presents the winning offer.

 The downside is the seller typically has no representation.
-No agent to act as fiduciary for the seller or to help the seller with negotiations, home inspections nor disclosures.
-There is no fancy photography, aerial tours, 3D enhancements, professional marketing nor negotiations.
+They have no agent to act as fiduciary for the seller or to help the seller with negotiations, home inspections nor disclosures.
+There is no fancy photography, aerial tours, 3D enhancements, professional marketing, and negotiations.
 In fact, the seller is actually paying another agent to negotiate for the buyer.